mitchwagner/theory-engine/README.md

 for platformers, and what Stardew Valley did to farming sims.

 It's 2020.
 It's time the bar for these games was raised.

+## Theory

+The hypothesis motivating the Theory Engine is that an intuitive, rigorous foundation will both increase code quality and reduce the time to required to extend the engine's core capabilities.

 ## Structure